Local farmers finding ways to make crops and environment 'greener' by adding Water Control Structures to their drain tile.

 The Berrien Conservation District was very excited to invite WSBT's Danielle Kennedy out to interview Patrick Freehling of Baroda on Water Control Structures and their benefits to crop production and water quality!
 Click on the link to view the interview: (click on the white circle in the center of the corn to start the video after clicking the link)

-The Hunting Access Program (HAP) is now accepting new properties.
+The Hunting Access Program (HAP) .
 A minimum of 40 acres with 20% in grassland, wetland, or forested habitat.
 Rates are per acre, based on type of habitat.

 Additional financial assistance for habitat improvement may be available.